tawhidRoot/OpenAI-Whisper-Web-UI/README.md

 1. **Python** - A programming language required to run the application.
 You can download it from the official website here: [Python Official Website](https://www.python.org/downloads/).
 2. **Git** - A version control system to clone the repository.
 You can download it from the official website here: [Git Official Website](https://git-scm.com/downloads).
 3. **FFmpeg** - A multimedia framework for handling audio and video files.
 You can download it from the official website here: [FFmpeg Official Website](https://ffmpeg.org/download.html).
+4. **CUDA Toolkit (Optional)** - If you plan to use a GPU for faster processing, ensure that the [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit) is installed along with the appropriate drivers for your GPU.

 ## Features